feihong/rescript-quickstart/README.md

 Running Parcel and ReScript in watch mode using npm-run-all doesn't work very well.
 It can't be interrupted using ctrl+c on Linux, and sometimes even fails on Mac too.

+Vite doesn't seem to have much more configuration than Parcel does.

 ## Links

 - [Integrate Into an Existing JS Project](https://rescript-lang.org/docs/manual/latest/installation#integrate-into-an-existing-js-project)